khmaher/HPC_dada2/README.md

 SoilGB_S01_R2_001.fastq.gz
 </details>

-##<summary>Load your raw sequence data</summary>
+<summary>Load your raw sequence data</summary>
 <details>
 If you have sequenced your samples with NEOF, and have been notified that your data has been received, then you should be able to find your data on the HPC server.

-Data is generally stored in the shared space /shared/molecol2/NBAF/MiSeq/.
+Data is generally stored in the shared space `/shared/molecol2/NBAF/MiSeq/`.

-View the data directories contained and identify the one that belongs to you.
+View the data directories contained within it and identify the one that belongs to you.
 ```
 ls /shared/molecol2/NBAF/MiSeq/
 ```

-## Copy raw sequence data into /fastdata
-If, for example, your data directory was called "NBAF_project_010122", then you would copy it onto your raw_data directory with the following:
+If, for example, your data directory was called `NBAF_project_010122`, then you would copy it onto your raw_data directory with the following:
 ```
 cp -r /shared/molecol2/NBAF/MiSeq/NBAF_project_010122/ /fastdata/<user>/my_project/raw_data/